 FILED U.S. COURT OF APPEALS ELEVENTH CIRCUIT

-MAY 29 2024
+NOV 15 2024

 CONFIDENTIAL

 David J. Smith Clerk

 Before the Chief Judge of the

 Eleventh Judicial Circuit

-Judicial Complaint No. 11-24-90068
+Judicial Complaint No. 11-24-90252

 ORDER

-An individual has filed a Complaint against a United States district judge under the Judicial Conduct and Disability Act of 1980, 28 U.S.C. §§ 351-364, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings of the Judicial Conference of the United States.
+An individual has filed a Complaint against a United States magistrate judge under the Judicial Conduct and Disability Act of 1980, 28 U.S.C. §§ 351-364, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings of the Judicial Conference of the United States.

 Background

-The record shows that the Subject Judge was assigned to a criminal case in which a former political office holder is one of the defendants.
-The Subject Judge has issued various orders in the case, and the case remains pending.
+The record establishes that Complainant filed a prisoner civil-rights action against multiple defendants, and the case was later transferred to the Subject Judge's court.
+Complainant then filed two letters and a motion for a default judgment.
+The case remains pending.

 Complaint

-Complainant notes that the defendant appointed the Subject Judge, and he alleges the Subject Judge "has not properly conducted her duty as an impartial, unprejudiced, and fair-minded person to preside over" the case.
-In support of his allegations, he states that the Subject Judge quickly appointed "a special master that was rapidly pounded down," outright rejected "real concerns over witness safety and intimidation," unsealed the identities of two dozen potential witness, and caused delays "that could have been managed in an expedient manner."
+Complainant states that he submitted requests for information and documents to the court but received no response.
+He states he then sent a letter to the Subject Judge explaining that he received no response from the court or the defendants, he filed a motion for a default judgment, and he has not received a response from the Subject Judge.
+Complainant states the Subject Judge "has a duty and obligation to answer my letters ... within a timely fashion.
+She did swear to a[n] oath of office."

 Discussion

 Judicial-Conduct Rule 4(b)(1) provides in part that "[c]ognizable misconduct does not include an allegation that calls into question the correctness of a judge's ruling, including a failure to recuse."
 The Commentary on Rule 4 explains the rationale for this rule as follows:

 Rule 4(b)(1) tracks the Act, 28 U.S.C. § 352(b)(1)(A)(ii), in excluding from the definition of misconduct allegations "[d]irectly related to the merits of a decision or procedural ruling."
 This exclusion preserves the independence of judges in the exercise of judicial authority by ensuring that the complaint procedure is not used to collaterally call into question the substance of a judge's decision or procedural ruling.
 Any allegation that calls into question the correctness of an official decision or procedural ruling of a judge - without more - is merits-related.

-Furthermore, Judicial-Conduct Rule 4(b)(2) provides that cognizable misconduct does not include "an allegation about delay in rendering a decision or ruling, unless the allegation concerns an improper motive in delaying a particular decision or habitual delay

-in a significant number of unrelated cases."
+Furthermore, Judicial-Conduct Rule 4(b)(2) provides that cognizable misconduct does not include "an allegation about delay in rendering a decision or ruling, unless the allegation concerns an improper motive in delaying a particular decision or habitual delay in a significant number of unrelated cases."
 The "Commentary on Rule 4" states that "a complaint of delay in a single case is excluded as merits-related."

 The Complaint fails to present a basis for a finding of misconduct.
-To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders in the above-described case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
+To the extent Complainant's allegations concern delay in the case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge was biased or otherwise not impartial, acted with an illicit or improper motive, or otherwise engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge violated her oath of office or otherwise engaged in misconduct.
 Judicial-Conduct Rule 11(c)(1)(D).
-See Straw v.
-United States, 4 F.4th 1358, 1363 (Fed.
-Cir.
-2021) ("There is no support whatsoever for the contention that a judge can be disqualified based simply on the identity of the President who appointed him.").
-Although this complaint process is not the appropriate way to seek review of the Subject Judge's orders, those orders are nevertheless subject to appellate review in the normal course.

 For these reasons, this Complaint is DISMISSED.

 /s/ William H. Pryor Jr. Chief Judge